One of my biggest concerns during my hormone issues was WHAT WILL THIS DO TO MY CHILDREN? Won’t this hurt my children emotionally?

-Also, I tried to always apologized after I responded wrong to them, and was harsh.
+Also, I tried to always apologize after I responded wrong to them and was harsh.
 I would immediately regret my outburst, and end up going in the other room and crying.
 Then I would go to them and tell them how sorry I was, and reassure them that I loved them.

 My kids were also VERY quick to forgive.
 They always responded well when I admitted my mistakes and apologized.
 Their hugs and expressions told me it was okay.
 (I wish we were that forgiving as adults!)

-The best thing that I found when this was a regular monthly thing for me, was to plan for it, and lighten up on things as much as necessary.
+The best thing that I found when this was a regular monthly thing for me, was to plan for it and lighten up on things as much as possible.

 Don’t focus on asking “what will this do to my children?”
 They will be okay if you apologize to them as often as needed, and tell them OFTEN that you love them.